forseti-security/forseti-security/_docs/guides/best-practices.md

 ### Forseti Explain Service Account
 You can use the Forseti Security Service account for IAM Explain.
-However, since the `explain` service is an interactive tool and runs on its own GCE instance, it's best to apply least privilege by creating a separate service account for IAM Explain.
+However, since the `explain` service is an interactive tool and runs on its own GCE instance, it's best to apply privilege separation principles by creating a separate service account for IAM Explain.

 If you enable IAM Explain and create a service account, a good name for the service account would be `forseti-security-iam-explain`.